Data collection

 Install Agent code in the web pages served by a web server.
 See the RUM Agent documentation:

-1. Using a user with administrative privileges, log in to ServicePilot
+1. Using a user with admin privileges, log in to ServicePilot.

-2. Click on SETTINGS > Configuration > APM Rules
+2. Click on SETUP > Parameters > APM Rules.

 Add a manual resource

-1. Using a user with administrative privileges, log in to ServicePilot
+1. Using a user with admin privileges, log in to ServicePilot.

 6. Set the resource properties based on the package type selected.
 A unique resource name is always required as well as all fields highlighted with a (*).
 The resource will make use of the default Agent to obtain the data unless the Agent fields are completed with the agents from which the queries are to be made.
 The Ping SNMP Agent will be used for all Ping and SNMP queries while the Agent will be used for all other queries.